-The fund has experienced minimal index tracking error since inception.
+Since its inception, the fund has experienced minimal index tracking error.

 Price weighting does not accurately reflect the relative size of the fund's holdings.